italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

 Attribute Authorities (AA).

-The TA defines the subjects that are enabled to issue TMs that are recognizable inside the Federation, and it does it with the claim **trust_marks_issuers**, that is present in its Entity Configuration.
+The TA defines the subjects that are enabled to issue TMs that are recognizable inside the Federation, and it does it with the claim **trust_mark_issuers**, that is present in its Entity Configuration.
-The value of the attribute **trust_marks_issuers** is composed by a JSON Object whose keys are the TM identifiers and whose values are the list of the identifiers (URLs) of the Entities enabled to issue them.
+The value of the attribute **trust_mark_issuers** is composed by a JSON Object whose keys are the TM identifiers and whose values are the list of the identifiers (URLs) of the Entities enabled to issue them.

 The Trust Marks represent the first filter for establishing the trust among the parties.